Can You Write a Book a Month?

 And if you’re not sure how to go about it or where to start, there are literally thousands of websites, blogs and publications dedicated to helping you achieve this goal.

-BAM Book A Month.
-This is a really helpful ebook by Cyn Mobley that takes you through every step of writing a book in a month.
+- Book A Month.
+This is a really helpful ebook by Cyn Mobley that takes you through every step of writing a novel in a month.

 So no matter what type of book you want to write, and even if you have no idea at all what to write about, now you have a few ways you can get started and in just a month, you’ll have your manuscript written.